alpha-yadav/DSA/readme.md

 Remember to adapt the chosen method to the specific type of tree you're working with (binary tree, general tree, etc.) and the constraints of your problem (single query vs. multiple queries, presence of parent pointers).
 The recursive approach provided above is a good starting point for many scenarios.

+#  Graph
+Please provide me with the data or equation you want me to graph.
+I need information like:

+* **A set of points (x, y):**  For example, (1, 2), (3, 4), (5, 6)
+* **An equation:** For example, y = 2x + 1,  y = x²,  y = sin(x)
+* **A description of the graph:**  For example, "a bar chart showing sales for each month"

+Once you give me this information, I can help you graph it.
+I can't create a visual graph directly, but I can describe what the graph would look like, or suggest tools you could use to create the graph yourself (like online graphing calculators such as Desmos or GeoGebra).